PaulaBarteau/data-migration/NMMNH/NMMNH_Paleo_Locality_Model.markdown

 ## Bulkloading Object Records

+Using the [Bulkload Records](https://arctos.database.museum/Bulkloader/BulkloadSpecimens.cfm) tool, we created a bulkload using only the Higher Geography from the related LOCALITY_NICKNAME for locality.
+This will create a very spare, public locality for all paleo records.

+## Adding Named Collecting Events to Object Records

-Using the [Bulkload Records](https://arctos.database.museum/Bulkloader/BulkloadSpecimens.cfm) tool, we were able to create a bulkload using only the COLLECTING_EVENT_NICKNAME field to add all event and locality information to each object record.
+Using the [Specimen Event Bulkload Tool](http://arctos.database.museum/tools/BulkloadSpecimenEvent.cfm) we created a bulkload to add an event to each loaded object record using the COLLECTING_EVENT_NICKNAME to associate the research locality information with each object record.